 Article III - Membership of the SIPTA

-- Any person is eligible to become a Member of the Society for Imprecise Probability: Theories and Applications (abbreviated to SIPTA Member, and in this document also referred to as Member) after registering for an ISIPTA conference or a SIPTA school.
+- Any person is eligible to become a Member of the Society for Imprecise Probabilities: Theories and Applications (abbreviated to SIPTA Member, and in this document also referred to as Member) after registering for and attending an ISIPTA conference or a SIPTA school.

-- Willingness to become Member will have to be confirmed in written, and possibly electronic, form.
+- Willingness to become Member will have to be confirmed in written (possibly electronic) form.
 This will make Membership effective for four years, from the starting day of the ISIPTA conference, or the SIPTA school, for which the new member has registered.

-- Also in this case, willingness to become Member will have to be confirmed in written, and possibly electronic, form.
-This will make Membership effective for four years, from the day in which the Executive Committee has notified the new Member of the decision to grant membership.
+- Also in this case, willingness to become Member will have to be confirmed in written (possibly electronic) form.
+This will make Membership effective for four years, from the day on which the Executive Committee notify the new Member of their decision to grant membership.